AlphaXOkami/Programming-Journal-2/README.md

-# Week 5 package 4 Combat, Shooting a projectile.
+# Week 5 package 4 Combat Continued, Shooting a projectile.

     For this, I wanted to wotrk on shooting a projectile from our character that would kill any enemies we have.
 Some games have this and I feel like it's more enjoyable than being able to shoot enemies at a range.